 In April 2019, voters approved the Strong Bonds, Bright Futures no tax increase bond issue.
 Strong Bonds, Bright Futures projects are based in safety and security, enhanced learning environments, and upgrades and repairs.
 Strong Bonds, Bright Futures projects began in the summer of 2019.

 Our students are driven, high-achieving and keep the quest for excellence alive and well in Raytown.
-In 2019-2020 more than 40 students qualified to compete at the state and national level.
 The District is also home to the 2018 National ProStart Culinary Arts Champions and the 2019 National ProStart Culinary Arts second place team.
 Culinary students will train in the state-of-the-art Herndon Career Center Culinary Institute.
-The institute is home to the student-run restaurant, Cinder, which will open in 2021.
+The institute is home to the student-run restaurant, Cinder.
+The ribbon cutting for the institute took place in the spring of 2021.
 The Herndon Career Center Culinary Institute and Cinder are Strong Bonds, Bright Futures projects.

-Several prestigious local, state, and national designations have been awarded to the District by educational organizations including the Common Sense Certification for a commitment for Digital Citizenship, State School Board award for Leadership, Healthiest Employer in Kansas City award, the Edington CBIZ Next Practice Award for Workplace Wellbeing, and 100 Healthiest Employers to name a few.
+Several prestigious local, state, and national designations have been awarded to the District for wellness including the Healthiest Employer in Kansas City award, the Edington CBIZ Next Practice Award for Workplace Wellbeing, and 100 Healthiest Employers to name a few.

 The Quality Care Clinic and Raytown Schools Wellness Center opened during the 2015-2016 school year.
 District employees use the Clinic and Wellness Center free of charge.
 Since the opening of the Raytown Schools Quality Care Clinic, the District has experienced a return on investment of over $2.6 million, which equates to $1.60 avoided for every $1 spent.
 Employees have saved an estimated $543,000 in out-of-pocket expenses by utilizing the Clinic.

-The District’s commitment to keeping students and staff safe can be witnessed through the installation of the Barracuda Intruder Defense system and the use of Raptor, a visitor monitoring system, which checks in visitors to the school by scanning a valid state ID and obtaining a background check almost immediately.
+The District’s commitment to keeping students and staff safe can be witnessed through the construction of guided entries in buildings, installation of the Barracuda Intruder Defense system and the use of Raptor, a visitor monitoring system, which checks in visitors to the school by scanning a valid state ID and obtaining a background check almost immediately.

 One of the hallmarks of the District’s quality is its ability to offer specialized programs designed to meet a variety of student needs.
 Advanced programs offered by the District gives students the opportunity to earn college credits and spend less time and money in college.
 Herndon Career Center prepares students for immediate employment after graduation or a head start on college hours.
 The Southland Center of Advanced Professional Studies (Southland CAPS) program offers five different strands of learning opportunities for students, Animal Health Sciences (taught at the Kansas City Zoo), Business Innovation and Creation, Education Exploration, Technology Solutions, and Turf Management and Horticulture.
 Students work with industry partners learning more about problem-solving and meeting deadlines.

 Raytown Success Academy ensures that students struggling in conventional classroom situations receive other opportunities for success.
-Complete special education services are available to students requiring these programs, with many mainstreamed into the regular classes.
-Additionally, Northwood School serves students with severe disabilities who live within the Distrct’s attendance boundaries.
+Complete special education services are available to students requiring these programs, with many spending time in the regular education classroom setting.
+Additionally, Northwood School serves students with severe disabilities who live within the District's attendance boundaries.

 The District is also known for its quality support systems for teachers both new to the profession and experienced.
 Extensive staff development with a research base is prevalent throughout all academic areas.
 Collaboration among educators, parents, and others who live and work in the District boundaries, has created a sense of community, with the common goal being student success.